gramosukaj/gramosukaj/README.md

 - Sass - Bootstrap - TailwindCSS

 ## My personal projects
-- <a href="https://github.com/gramosukaj/yeelight_manager">Yeelight Manager</a> - Manage Yeelight products through a web interface (old).
+- <a href="https://github.com/gramosukaj/kcorp-wallpaper-generator">KCORP wallpaper generator</a> - Generate mobile wallpaper based on <a href="https://twitter.com/KarmineCorp">KCORP</a> template.
-- <a href="https://github.com/gramosukaj/workout_creator">Workout Creator</a> - Create your bodybuilding program and export it at pdf or img file.
+- <a href="https://github.com/gramosukaj/workout_creator">Workout Creator</a> - Create your bodybuilding program and export it at pdf or img file (In progress).
+- <a href="https://github.com/gramosukaj/yeelight_manager">Yeelight Manager</a> - Manage Yeelight products through a web interface (old php code...).